Rod Petrie: Hibernian

 Petrie was appointed Hibs chairman in December 2004, after the resignation of Ken Lewandowski.
 After the appointment of Tony Mowbray as Hibs manager in May 2004, Hibs made a trading profit in four consecutive years.
 Hibs also received significant transfer income for Garry O'Connor (£1.6M), Kevin Thomson (£2M), Scott Brown (£4.4M), Ivan Sproule (£0.5M), Steven Whittaker (£2M), and David Murphy (£1.5M) during this same period.
-Hibs also lost the services of Scottish internationalists Ian Murray, Derek Riordan and Gary Caldwell for little or no fee due to the expiry of their contracts.
+Hibs also lost the services of Scottish national team footballers Ian Murray, Derek Riordan and Gary Caldwell for little or no fee due to the expiry of their contracts.

-Despite criticism, particularly after the resignation of John Collins, that he has not used enough of these revenues on increased spending on players, Petrie has argued that the club has increased the budget for player wages four times and invested in a new training ground in East Lothian, while also reducing the net debt to under £3M.
-Petrie's relationship with the Scottish media has also been a point of interest.
-Despite praise for his sure financial management, some journalists accused Petrie of being uncooperative.
+Despite criticism, particularly after the resignation of John Collins, that he had not used enough of these revenues on increased spending on players, Petrie argued that the club increased the budget for player wages four times and invested in a new training ground in East Lothian, while also reducing the net debt to under £3M.
+Petrie's relationship with the Scottish media was also been a point of interest.
+Despite praise for his confident financial management, some journalists accused Petrie of being uncooperative.

-Petrie resigned from his position as chief executive in April 2008 and was replaced by Scott Lindsay, but has retained his position as chairman.
+Petrie resigned from his position as chief executive in April 2008 and was replaced by Scott Lindsey, but retained his position as chairman.
 Petrie stated that Lindsay would take over the "day-to-day running of the club", while Petrie would retain control of "executive duties", including the negotiation of player contracts and setting the player budget.
 Hibs continued to break even in the 2009–10 season, although this was due to the sale of players offsetting a trading loss.

-After manager John Hughes left the club by mutual consent in October 2010, Petrie received criticism from former player Paul Kane for his track record in appointing managers.
+After manager John Hughes left the club with mutual consent in October 2010, Petrie received criticism from former player Paul Kane for his track record in appointing managers.
 The previous three managers – John Collins, Mixu Paatelainen and Hughes – had all left the club within 18 months of being appointed.
 Petrie was again criticised when Colin Calderwood was sacked after just over a year as Hibs manager.
 Hibs announced that two other directors, Scott Lindsay and Fyfe Hyland, would conduct the next recruitment process.
 After two years of declining attendances and financial losses, attendance stabilised in the 2012–13 season.
 Lindsay and Hyland both left the club during 2012, with other directors taking on their executive tasks.

-Hibs continued to struggle on the field, culminating in their relegation to the Scottish Championship in 2014.
+Hibs continued to struggle on the field, culminating in their relegation to the second tier (Scottish Championship) in 2014.
 Petrie, who had made Terry Butcher his seventh managerial appointment in 10 years as chairman during the 2013–14 season, pledged to continue as chairman while overseeing the introduction of Leeann Dempster as chief executive.
-A group of fans, led by former player Paul Kane, called on Petrie to resign.
+A group of fans, led by Paul Kane, called on Petrie to resign.

-Petrie left the Hibs board in July 2019, after American businessman Ronald Gordon acquired majority ownership of the club.